Abnormal uterine bleeding in adolescents: Management

 - Keck School of Medicine, University of Southern California

-The discussion below primarily pertains to AUB in otherwise healthy adolescents.
-The management of AUB in adolescents who have chronic disease, underlying coagulation disorders, or are undergoing chemotherapy, solid organ, or hematopoietic stem cell transplantation is beyond the scope of this discussion.
+The management of abnormal uterine bleeding in otherwise healthy adolescents is the focus of this topic review.
+The management of AUB in adolescents who have chronic disease, underlying coagulation disorders, or are undergoing chemotherapy, solid organ, or hematopoietic stem cell transplantation is beyond the scope of this topic review.
 Such patients should be managed in conjunction with the appropriate subspecialist.
-(See "Heavy or irregular uterine bleeding during chemotherapy".)
+As an example, (see "Heavy or irregular uterine bleeding during chemotherapy").

 - APGO educational series on women's health issues.
 Clinical management of abnormal uterine bleeding.
 Association of Professors of Gynecology and Obstetrics, 2006.